 tlp-stat

-Invocation without options shows all information categories
+Invocation without options shows all information categories:

 sudo tlp-stat